skelleyboy/skelleyboy.github.io/_posts/2022-01-05-personal-side-projects-archive-and-philosophy.md

 [https://www.coursera.org/learn/the-science-of-well-being](https://www.coursera.org/learn/the-science-of-well-being "https://www.coursera.org/learn/the-science-of-well-being")

 In short, our daily habits determine our happiness level.
-Specific daily tasks can help increase happiness.
+Specific daily science backed tasks can help increase happiness.

 The course has an app related to these tasks.
 It is not simple enough.
 I found a 5 minute daily gratitude journal that I loved.
 When they redesigned their app it gave me a reason to scratch my own itch.
 I need simple and actionable items.
 Nothing more.
 Keep it simple.

 I have iterated on the project and tasks multiple times.
 I enjoy setting it as a homepage but it is easily accessible via phone as well.

+**What I learned about and tested:**

+I wanted to expand the philosophy of quick creation of project 1.
+This project started out as basic as possible and has evolved over time.
+When I found myself not using it would try to improve on it.
+I wanted to make something web app like without any javascript or programming.

 ### Project 1